“No-one is disposable.”

 Circles of Support and Accountability (COSA)

-COSAs are the center of the Restorative reentry Program.
-Comprised of 3 to 5 trained community volunteers, the COSA meets with Core members at the facility and then once they have reentered the community.
+COSAs are the center of the Restorative Reentry Program.
+Comprised of 3 to 5 trained community volunteers, the COSA meets with participants ideally while still incarcerated and then once they have reentered the community.
 The goals of the COSA are: